 Unique to Steiner schools, is the role of the Class Teacher who guides their class through several years, not only as a teacher, but as a guardian and mentor.
 The continuity of this personal relationship provides security for the children, which in later years will mature to confidence in their own personal judgement and action.

-Every day in primary school begins with the main lesson, which lasts for 2 hours, including Morning Circle.
+Every day in primary school begins with the main lesson, which lasts for two hours, including Morning Circle.
 During this uninterrupted time, the class teacher presents the current academic subject in a variety of ways: storytelling, art, drama, musically.
-The main lesson covers the same subject for a block of 2-4 weeks and allows the children to explore issues in depth and from many different angles.
+The main lesson covers the same subject for a block of 2 – 4 weeks and allows the children to explore issues in depth and from many different angles.

 All subjects are approached through the realm of art and imagination.
 The primary school child lives and thinks in a world of pictures and an artistic, imaginative approach is the teacher’s key to giving nourishing ‘bread’ instead of dry, abstract stones.

 The children review and question themes as they emerge in discussion.
 Students’ work includes creating their own main lesson books, which will be a reflection of what they have learned presented in words, pictures, charts, and diagrams.